rapidsai/cudf/docs/cudf/source/developer_guide/benchmarking.md

 For instance, all classes support the `take` method, so those benchmarks belong in `API/bench_frame_or_index.py`.
 If a method has a slightly different API for different classes, benchmarks should use a minimal common API, _unless_ developers expect certain arguments to trigger code paths with very different performance characteristics.
+One example, is `DataFrame.where`, which supports a wide range of inputs (like other `DataFrame`s) that other classes don't support.
+Therefore, we have separate benchmarks for `DataFrame`, in addition to the general benchmarks for all `Frame` and `Index` classes.

 ```{note}
 `pytest` does not support having two benchmark files with the same name, even if they are in separate directories.